astropy/astropy/docs/units/equivalencies.rst

 Radio line-strength units
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The strength of lines are frequently reported in units like Jy km/sec, solar luminosities, or K km/sec pc^2.
-It is possible to convert the first into base units such as W/m^2 given the observed frequency, and to convert between the others given a redshift, observed frequency, and luminosity distance.
+The strength of lines in far-IR through radio astronomy are frequently reported in units like Jy km/sec, and K km/sec pc^2, and solar luminosities.
+It is possible to convert the first into base units such as W/m^2 given the observed frequency, and to convert between the others given the luminosity distance and rest frame frequency.

 :func:`~astropy.units.equivalencies.radio_lines_simple` provides
 and equivalency list for converting between Jy km/sec and W/m^2.